 Distribution: A genus of 22 species distributed from southern Mexico to Bolivia and Argentina, including Central America and the West Indies.
-Four species reported as twining vines or lianas, and two as sometimes scrambling shrubs; in swampy forests, gallery forests, dry forests, sub-Andean seasonal forests, and cloud forests; 0-2,000 m.
+Four species reported as twining vines or lianas, two additional species sometimes reported as scrambling shrubs; in swampy forests, gallery forests, dry forests, sub-Andean seasonal forests, and cloud forests; 0-2,000 m.